phalcon/documentation/docs/api/phalcon_contracts.md

 public function isFirst(): bool;
 ```

-Check whether column have first position in table
+Check whether the column is the first in table

 #### `isNotNull()` { #contractsdbcolumn-isnotnull }